cpojer/mootools-mobile/README.md

 Mobile
 ======

 Makes your web applications more touching.
-Provides a touch event handler that automatically replaces all your click handlers with touch listeners to overcome the click delay on iOS.
+Provides custom events and useful browser information for mobile web (application) development.
+On iOS it provides a touch event handler that automatically replaces all your click handlers with touch events to overcome the ~300ms click delay.
 Requires MooTools Core 1.3.

 Build
 -----